Withdrawing and Financial Aid

 Depending on when you withdraw, student aid will be adjusted according to the Federal Return of Title IV formula, state grant refund calculation and institutional policy.
 Tuition may be adjusted and you will most likely owe money to the University if you withdraw.
 For more information, access:

 For student financial aid purposes, 12 or more credits is considered full-time enrollment for undergraduate students; 9 or more credits is considered full-time for graduate students.

-If you stop attending all of your classes without officially withdrawing (a.k.a. an unofficial withdrawal), you are considered to be "walking-away."
+If you stop attending all of your classes without officially withdrawing (a.k.a. an unofficial withdrawal), you are considered to be "walking away."
 Federal aid you received during the semester will be subject to the federal return calculation based on the effective date of withdrawal.
-The withdrawal date is your last documented date of attendance, as determined by the instructor.
+The withdrawal date is your last documented date of attendance, as determined by instructors.

 Some aid programs may be available to you after you withdraw.
-In some cases, a portion of your Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, and/or Federal Direct Stafford Loan may be available.
+In some cases, a portion of your Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), and/or Federal Direct Loan may be available.